 The TIG welding is slower yet a quality welding process.
 In comparison, MIG welding is a much faster process, but the weld formation quality is low.
 There is more time needed for metal cleaning in TIG welding, while in MIG welding, you can start your little bit of dirty metal.

 Most welders are willing to shift their career from MIG to TIG welding, but the career shifting from TIG to MIG is infrequent.
-Moreover, the cost of both techniques also makes a huge difference between their use.
+Moreover, the cost of both techniques also makes a huge difference in their use.

 As we reach the end, we are looking forward to your valuable suggestions.
 If you want to share MIG vs TIG welding factors with us, let us know in the comment section.
 Besides this, don’t forget to share the article with your welder colleagues and friends.